 - determination of how the procedural components of your service are depicted in the description,

 - determination of whether the literature submitted to support your service addresses the efficacy of the described service (as opposed to description of a related service),

-- whether all of the components of the service have FDA approval.
+- whether all of the components of the service have FDA approval when required.

 Panel deliberation takes place three times yearly at the CPT Editorial Panel meetings, as described in the CPT/RUC calendar that can be found on the CPT website.
 Panel review of the code change applications begins one month prior to each Panel meeting.

 The Editorial Panel can accept as written, accept with modification (e.g., altered descriptor wording, different code category), reject or postpone the request for a new or revised code.
 You will receive an email notice from AMA staff three weeks after the conclusion of the meeting to notify you of the outcome of the Panel's consideration.

 If accepted, the wording of the code descriptor and any relevant coding instructions is included in the notice of acceptance.
 However, you may not release this information to any other parties since future Panel actions may impact your code(s).

 If your code application is rejected or approved in a code category different than you suggested, you are offered the option to submit a request for reconsideration within ten days of receipt of the notice.